jarenmcdonald1/portfolio-starter/content/projects/team-canada-72/index.md

  ![Team Canada 1972 legacy page](./tc-sample-4.jpg)

- The website was build with a PHP backend and mySQL database on the LAMP stack.
+ The website was built with a PHP backend and mySQL database on the LAMP stack.
+I used MAMP to run the database and PHP environment locally.

  ![Team Canada 1972 events and programs page](./tc-sample-2.jpg)